April 1, 2023

 Altcoin mining cloud

-Many companies have already realized the potential of the game in"Digital miners" and consciously moving towards hosting mining equipment, or the so-called cloud mining.
+Many companies have already realized the potential of the game in“digital miners” and are consciously moving towards hosting mining equipment, or so-called cloud mining.
 The problem is that it is difficult for a potential miner to understand the abundance of services offered.
-In fact, the only thing they are able to offer consumers is a certain hashing power in exchange for periodic payments.
+In fact, the only thing they can offer consumers is a certain amount of hashing power in exchange for a recurring payment.

 The company offers mining resources.Bitcoins, Lightcoins, Firecoins, Dogecoins, Auroracoins, Lottcoins and Megacoins.
 By testing the service using the free account provided to us at a speed of 1 megacheh per second, we were able to earn $ 0.13 lightcoins per day.
 This is not much, but mining based on Genesis Mining may well serve as a good addition or test service before buying mining devices using scrypt.
 In any case, you can see what you really get for your money.